kurokobo/awx-on-k3s/README.md

 ```bash
 kubectl apply -k base
 ```

-Then run
+To monitor the progress of the deployment, check the logs of `deployments/awx-operator-controller-manager`:

 ```bash
 kubectl -n awx logs -f deployments/awx-operator-controller-manager -c awx-manager
 ```

-Once this completed, the logs of `deployments/awx-operator-controller-manager` end with:
+When the deployment completes successfully, the logs end with:

 ```txt
 $ kubectl -n awx logs -f deployments/awx-operator-controller-manager -c awx-manager